Gávea Investimentos

-Gávea Investimentos is a Brazilian investment management firm founded in 2003 by Arminio Fraga and Luiz Henrique Fraga.
+Gávea Investimentos is a Brazilian investment management firm, founded in 2003 by Arminio Fraga and Luiz Henrique Fraga.
 Based in Rio de Janeiro, the firm focuses on emerging markets and operates two main business areas: hedge funds and private equity.
 As of 2025, Gávea manages approximately US$3 billion in assets under management and has US$5.4 billion in committed capital for private equity investments.

 History

-Foundation (2003)

 Gávea Investimentos was founded in August 2003 by Arminio Fraga, former president of the Central Bank of Brazil, and Luiz Henrique Fraga.
 The firm launched its first two investment products in August 2003.

-Early growth (2003-2010)

 During its first seven years, Gávea developed operations in both hedge fund strategies and private equity investments, with a focus on emerging markets.
 By 2010, the company was managing approximately $6 billion in hedge and private equity funds.

-JPMorgan acquisition (2010-2016)

 In November 2010, Gávea announced the sale of a majority stake to J.P.
 Morgan Asset Management, the asset management arm of JPMorgan Chase.
 The transaction created an alliance with Highbridge Capital Management, JPMorgan's alternative asset manager.
 The deal was valued at approximately $270 million and gave JPMorgan a 55% stake in the firm.

-Return to independence (2016-present)

 In 2016, Gávea's founders bought back the firm from JPMorgan, returning it to independent ownership.